PERSONAL DATA PROTECTION POLICY

 1. We will retain your Personal Data for as long as they are required to fulfil the purposes mentioned above, or as required by applicable laws.

 13. Contacting Us

-1. If you have any questions or complaints relating to the use or disclosure of your Personal Data, or if you wish to know more about our data protection policies and practices, please contact our Data Protection Officer via email at email@example.com.
+1. If you have any questions or complaints relating to the use or disclosure of your Personal Data, or if you wish to know more about our data protection policies and practices, please contact our Data Protection Office via email at firstname.lastname@example.org.